-This Pressure Cooker Spiced Pumpkin Apple Butter is a tasty seasonal treat to slather on fresh bread, pancakes, or even as a topping for ice cream.
-Makes your house smell fabulous too!
+Spiced Pumpkin Apple Butter is a tasty seasonal treat to slather on fresh bread, pancakes, or even as a topping for ice cream.
+This pressure cooker spiced pumpkin apple butter recipe makes your house smell fabulous too!

 Hi there, it’s Jessie from Kitschen Cat!
 I’m so glad to be with you again.
 It’s that time of the year where everything is pumpkin flavored, the smells of apple cider and cinnamon are begging to permeate your home, and fleece blankets are in high demand.